MoritzDPTV/workspace_digits/README.md

 ### Network
-The directory 'networks' is supposed to be used to store your trained DNN models from DIGITS using the jetson-inference runtime library.
-In addition you will find there a script called 'network\_test.sh'.
-This you can use to test your DNN models.
+The directory 'networks' is supposed to be used to store your trained DNN models.
+Besides this you will find there a script called 'network\_test.sh'.
+This you can use to test your in DIGITS trained DNN models using the jetson-inference runtime library.
 In the beginning of its code, as always, you can define some parameters, such as which kind of network you want to use, which of your DNN models shall be included and weather you want to use the console to analyse an image or the camera to deploy live inference.
-You can also go into the original directory of those consoles and enter everything by hand, but for a fast workflow, this script is useful and can be modified and launched by entering:
+You can also go into the original directory of the jetson-inference to run the consoles and enter everything by hand, but for a fast workflow this script is useful and can be modified and launched by entering:

 ```sh
 $ cd ~/workspace_dnn/networks